epi052/feroxbuster/README.md

 ### ferox-config.toml
 After setting built-in default values, any values defined in a `ferox-config.toml` config file will override the built-in defaults.

+`feroxbuster` searches for `ferox-config.toml` in the following locations (in the order shown):
+- `CONFIG_DIR/ferxobuster/`
+- The same directory as the `feroxbuster` executable
+- The user's current working directory

+If more than one valid configuration file is found, each one overwrites the values found previously.

-If `ferox-config.toml` is not found in the **same directory** as `feroxbuster`, nothing happens at this stage.
+If no configuration file is found, nothing happens at this stage.

-For example, say that we prefer to use a different wordlist as our default when scanning; we can set the `wordlist` value in the config file to override the baked-in default.
+As an example, let's say that we prefer to use a different wordlist as our default when scanning; we can set the `wordlist` value in the config file to override the baked-in default.

 Notes of interest: